Applications NOW Open

 Office hours are a space for applicants to ask questions and/or request help with the application process in a group setting.
 You are welcome to join for a portion or all of these hour-long office hour sessions.

-In order to make this application process as accessible as possible, The GFPI Community Fund Manager will hold 30 minute 1:1 sessions for applicants to ask questions or request specific support with their individual application.
-These sessions are only available by request and can be scheduled with either CFPACs Equitable Supply Chain Manager, British Griffis or CFPACs Good Food Purchasing Initiative (GFPI) Director, Mabel Shiu at one of the links below.
-Language interpretation services are available upon request.
-Please reach out to kaitlyn@chicagofoodpolicy.com if you would like to utilize the language interpretation services.
+In order to make this application process as accessible as possible, several CFPAC team members along with IL Extension Team Members will hold 30 minute 1:1 sessions for applicants to ask questions or request specific support with their individual applications.
+These sessions are only available by registering utilizing the links below.
+Please only sign up for 1 session at a time so everyone is able to utilize the services.

 KICK-OFF WEBINAR –